mozilla/fx-private-relay/METRICS.md

   - Do users create aliases?
   - How do users create aliases?
 From the Relay website dashboard?
 The context menu?
 The input icon?
-  - Do users open the extension panel?
   - Do users change the forwarding settings for their aliases?
-  - Do users who have not installed the Relay add-on, choose to install the add-on?
+  - Do users choose to install the Relay Extension?
+  - Do users interact with the Relay extension panel?
   - When do users decide to upgrade to Premium?
-  - What is the usage distribution for creating aliases?
+  - How many email masks are created?
+What is the distribution of daily mask creation across users?
+Are there outliers who create many masks?
-  - What is the usage distribution for forwarding emails?
+  - How many emails are forwarded?
+What is the distribution of daily email forwarding by count and email size?
+Are there outliers who forward many emails or very large emails?

 # Metrics Collection and Data Storage